Archive

 Coming in Spring 2025!

-Created by Tiffany Baker, Dear Neighbor, is a multi-site campaign and art showcase spotlighting the experiences of Gowanus residents impacted by flooding, depicted through experiential murals, audio recordings and abstracted portraits.
+Tiffany Baker’s project Dear Neighbor, is the second installation in the Points of Promise initiative.
+This multi-site campaign and art showcase will spotlight the experiences of Gowanus residents impacted by flooding, depicted through experiential murals, audio recordings and abstracted portraits.
 The project aims to reflect how neighbors across the community care and support each other through a public, visual display of their stories.

 Finalist Proposals